Diadrasis/ARPolis_TopographyAR/README.md

 </p>

 # Topography AR Unity Plugin
-Provide access to the built-in gyroscope, accelerometer and compass in mobile devices and uses location tracking and apply mapping technology to create an 'augmented reality' where users react with the real world to gain information.
+Provide access to the built-in gyroscope, accelerometer and compass in mobile devices and uses location tracking and apply mapping technology to create an 'augmented reality' where users react with the real world to retrieve information.

 ## Installation